 In addition to satisfying the basic requirements of the Division of Graduate Studies, students are required to maintain a chemistry GPA of 3.00 or higher every semester.
 Seminar courses, dissertation courses, and other non-chemistry elective courses are excluded from the calculation of the chemistry GPA.
-Students whose chemistry GPA is below 3.00 will be placed on probation for one semester to fix the deficiencies.
+Students whose chemistry GPA is below 3.00 will be placed on probation for up to one year to fix the deficiencies.